brittanyjat/breed101/README.md

 # BREED 101
+##### This is a portfolio piece to showcase what I have learned while attending DevMountain so far.
 ---
-##### This is a portfolio piece to showcase what I have learned while attending DevMountain.

 ## Using

 * React